Biography

 From 2018 to 2020, Dance finished three artist-in-resident programs at the Textile Arts Center in Brooklyn, NY, the Museum of Arts and Design in NYC, and the Bemis Center for Contemporary Arts in Omaha, NE.
 Dance has served as vice-president of Tapestry Weavers West, and is a member of the American Tapestry Alliance, and the Textile Arts Council at the De Young Museum in San Francisco, CA. Their work has been shown at the Legion of Honor Museum, the De Young Museum in San Francisco, and the San Jose Museum of Quilts and Textiles.

-During the summer of 2023, they were both an Open Studio Resident at Haystack in Maine and were a Meantime AIR at the Institute for Contemporary Arts in San Francisco, CA.
+During the summer of 2023, Dance finished two residencies and started a fellowship including being an Open Studio Resident at Haystack in Deer Isle, Maine and then a Meantime AIR at the Institute for Contemporary Arts in San Francisco, and lastly a Graduate Fellow at the Headlands Center for the Arts in Sausalito, CA.